burps-cf/burps.cf/README.md

-# Budget Unhinged Robot Propulsion Systems
+# Welcome!

-Welcome!
 We are designers of poor man's unconventional ways of propelling robots.

 We're just starting, so not much to see yet...